 Grades 5-8 60-90 minutes

+When a student consistently neglects home assignments, it becomes a discipline issue.
 Homework is not an option at St. Frances Cabrini School.
 Students who do not complete home assignments will incur consequences.

+Testing

-TestingStudents will not be permitted to retake a quiz or a test in order to improve their academic standing.
-1st -8 -8Middle School students (Grades 6 – 8) may be given a maximum of three quizzes or tests per day.
+The purpose of assessment is to gauge student progress and the mastery of basic skills appropriate to the subject.
+Students will not be permitted to retake a quiz or a test in order to improve their academic standing.
+Grades are posted weekly on Renweb for 1st - 8th grade.
+Report cards are sent home every nine weeks for K - 8th grade.

+Middle School students (Grades 6 – 8) may be given a maximum of three quizzes or tests per day.

 Middle school students will be involved in Midterm and Final Exams to assess the cumulative knowledge of subject matter taught during the academic year.
 These exams will help students be more fully prepared for the assessment challenges and expectations of high school.

 In addition to teacher-made tests given in the classrooms, St. Frances Cabrini School students in grades 3-8 are required to take the ACT Aspire annually.
 This test is a standardized, norm-referenced test.
-These tests are used to compare a student’s progress to students across the nation or to detect specific weaknesses of a child or a program.
+It is used to compare a student’s progress to students across the nation or to detect specific weaknesses of a child or a program.

-Louisiana, ACE, and ARETE Scholarship recipients are also required to take the state assessments, iLEAP and LEAP.
+Louisiana, ACE, and ARETE Scholarship recipients are also required to take the state assessments: iLEAP and LEAP.
 Tuition paying families may choose to have their child take the state assessments for a fee assessed by the Louisiana Department of Education.
 If you would like for your child to take these tests, please let the Curriculum Coordinator know by November 1.

 Special Needs